costinm/krun/doc/testing.md

 # KRun testing

 The core functionality of KRun is to integrate with K8S and GKE API and create a pod-like environment.
-As such, testing will require a GCP project with a GKE cluster.
+Current testing requires a GCP project with a GKE cluster set using managed control plane.

+Setting up in-cluster Istiod is also possible, but currently requires DNS certificates and a domain (fetching the self-signed cert is not yet implemented).

 ## Testing plan